You can easily send a broadcast to just a single subscriber, or to a handful of subscribers.

 If you'd like to send this broadcast to a few particular subscribers rather than just one, you can do that, too!

-Then proceed to click + Add Filter again and add additional subscribers' email addresses the same way as in steps 3 & 4.
+Then proceed to click Add Filter again and add additional subscriber email addresses the same way as in steps 3 & 4.

-When you're done, it'll look something like the following:
+When you're done, it'll look something like this: